peteroupc/peteroupc.github.io/bernoulli.md

 1. Flip the input coin until the flip returns 0.
 Then set _G_ to the number of times the flip returns 1 this way.
 2. If _G_ is **odd**, return 0.
-3. Generate a uniform random variate between 0 and 1 _U_, then set _i_ to 1.
+3. Generate _u_, a uniform random variate between 0 and 1, then set _i_ to 1.
 4. While _i_ is less than _G_:
     1. Generate a uniform random variate between 0 and 1 _V_.
     2. If _i_ is odd[^25] and _V_ is less than _U_, return 0.